nuclear-sun/aho-corasick/README.md

 # About
-Double-array based aho-corasick automaton implementation, inspired by
+A double-array based aho-corasick automaton implementation, inspired by
 * https://www.linux.thai.net/~thep/datrie/
 * https://github.com/robert-bor/aho-corasick

-Typically, an aho-corasick automaton consists of
+Typically, an aho-corasick automaton is mainly a trie, whose nodes are modified and consists of
-1. trie nodes
+1. goto table
 2. failure pointer
-3. outputs
+3. output table

 This implementation fuse all above elements into the double array, resulting excellent query performance, especially for large documents.